Post Baccalaureate Nurse Residency Program (PB-RNR)

 - Critical or Specialty Care

-The Ralph H. Johnson Veteran’s Administration Medical Center’s Post Baccalaureate Nurse Residency (PBNR) Program is 1 of 16 federally
+The Ralph H. Johnson Veteran’s Administration Medical Center’s Post Baccalaureate Nurse Residency (PBRNR) is an inaugural member of the VHA Nationwide Network of RN Residency programs.

 Valuable Benefits Include: